kstenerud/concise-encoding/cbe-specification.md

 Structure
 ---------

-A CBE document is a binary encoded document consisting of a single, top-level object of any type.
+A CBE document is a binary encoded document consisting of a version number, followed by a single, top-level object of any type.
 To store multiple values in a CBE document, use a container as the top-level object and store other objects within that container.

+### Version Number

+The version number is an unsigned [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md) with a value greater than 0, representing which version of this specification it adheres to.

+The version number is mandatory.

 ### Maximum Depth

 Since nested objects (in containers such as maps and lists) are possible, it is necessary to impose an arbitrary depth limit to insure interoperability between implementations.
 For the purposes of this spec, that limit is 1000 levels of nesting from the top level container to the most nested object (inclusive), unless both sending and receiving parties agree to a different max depth.

+### Maximum Length

+Maximum lengths (max list length, max map length, max array length, max total objects in document, max byte length, etc) are implementation defined, and should be negotiated beforehand.
+A decoder is free to discard documents that threaten to exceed its resources.

 Encoding
 --------

-All objects are composed of an 8-bit type field and possibly a payload.
+A CBE document is byte-oriented.
+All objects are composed of an 8-bit type field and a possible payload that will always end on an 8-bit boundary.

 #### Type Field